Salma-Yassin/Salma-Yassin/README.md

 <!--💻 I am a self taught Full Stack Developer and a Machine Learning Developer-->
 ```
 📚 I am a Communication and Information Engineering Senior student at Zewail City
-📝 I have a strong interest in Data Science and Artificial Intelligence
+📝 I have a strong interest in Data Science, Artificial Intelligence, and Software Development
 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff
+🌱 Learning about Computer Vision and Natural language processing
+🚩 Interested in web design, user experience, and responsive design principles
+🌟 Learning about developing dynamic and interactive web applications using modern front-end frameworks
 ```
 <!--🌟 Main languages: Python, JavaScript
 🚩 Interested in Full Stack Machine Learning Application development